cferdinandi/drop/README.md

 ## Changelog

+* v3.3 - April 4, 2014
+	* Fixed bug that stopped dropdowns from closing when clicking outside of a dropdown.
 * v3.2 - March 19, 2014
 	* Passed arguments into callback functions.
 * v3.1 - February 27, 2014